archanamehta/AzureCognitiveFormRecognizer/quickstart/python-train-extract.md

 print("Train operation did not complete within the allocated time.")
 ```

-OutPut of the Above Code to get the Training Results is as followd:
+Output of the Above Code to get the Training Results is as follows:

 ```json
 Training succeeded: